 Who knew running a successful bar and restaurant would require so much math?

-One way to measure success here is to know your liquor or pour costs.
-But how do you know if your pour cost percentage is good?
+But once you calculate your liquor costs, how do you know if that pour cost percentage is good?
 One way to measure it is to compare your numbers to the average liquor costs for bars and restaurants across the industry.

 A Short Note about Industry Averages for Liquor Costs

-If your numbers are way higher than the average, then the panic alarm should start ringing in your head.
+It's good to track and know important performance metrics like liquor costs to make sure your business on the track for success.
+If your costs are way higher than the average, then the panic alarm should start ringing in your head.

 But the average pour costs should only be used as a guideline.
 A lot of different factors affect costs.

-For example, the type of restaurant you run may have an effect.
-Like if your venue sells a lot of wine and provides intimate service, your costs would likely be more expensive than a nightclub that relies on cheap mixed drinks sold at high volume.
+For example, the type of restaurant you run will have an effect.
+If your venue sells a lot of wine and provides intimate service, your cost of goods will be higher than a nightclub that relies on low-cost mixed drinks sold at high volume.

 So it's important to remember that the average might not work for you.
-It's also smart to look at individual components of your bar program–wine, beer, spirts, cocktails–to know what your liquor costs are for each type of alcohol you sell.
+You should look at each category of your bar program, like wine, beer, spirits, and cocktails, to know what liquor costs are for each alcohol type sold.

 Average Pour Cost for Liquor